jessepav/libgdx-wiki-old/Circles,-planes,-rays,-etc..md

 A frustum is a four-sided pyramid with the top cut off.
 It can be used to describe the volume visible to a rectangular view into a space with a perspective projection such as the case with a 3D scene projected onto a 2D monitor.

 Frustums can be useful for simplifying a scene by culling objects which do not intersect its volume and are therefore outside of the user's view.
-Simply pass the combined view-projection matrix of your camera to a frustum instance to create a frustum describing the viewing volume of the screen.
-Libgdx then provides methods for testing points and simple collision volumes such as [bounding boxes](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/math/collision/BoundingBox.html) [(code)](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/math/collision/BoundingBox.java) and [Spheres](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/math/collision/Sphere.html) [(code)](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/math/collision/Sphere.java) against the volume of the frustum to determine visibility of scene objects.
+Simply pass the combined view-projection matrix of your camera to a frustum instance to create a frustum describing the viewing volume of the screen. libGDX then provides methods for testing points and simple collision volumes such as [bounding boxes](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/math/collision/BoundingBox.html) [(code)](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/math/collision/BoundingBox.java) and [Spheres](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/math/collision/Sphere.html) [(code)](https://github.com/libgdx/libgdx/tree/master/gdx/src/com/badlogic/gdx/math/collision/Sphere.java) against the volume of the frustum to determine visibility of scene objects.
 This is known as "frustum culling," a very common scene optimization technique.

 ----